mikeerickson/open-in-macdown/README.md

 # open-in-macdown

-Open selected markdown file using `macdown` macOS application.
+Open selected markdown file using `macdown` macOS applicatdion.

 ## Features

 Open the command palette and search for open in macdown.
 (Should only be used on files Macdown can open, which is basically any text file but should be markdown files).

 ## Requirements